Kush134/Kush134/README.md

 - 🌱 I’m currently learning **Backend and API's**

-- 👯 I’m looking to collaborate on **Open source and Front End Web Devlopment.**
+- 👯 I’m looking to collaborate on **Open source and Innovative Ideas.**

 - 🤝 I’m looking for help with **Android Development**